shrinerb/shrine/doc/testing.md

 ## Callbacks

-When you first try to test file attachments, you might experience that files are simply not being promoted (uploaded from temporary to permanent storage).
+When you first try to test file attachments, you might experience that files are not being promoted to permanent storage.
 This is because your tests are likely setup to be wrapped inside database transactions, and that doesn't work with Shrine callbacks.

 Specifically, Shrine uses "after commit" callbacks for promoting and deleting attached files.
 This means that if your tests are wrapped inside transactions,